splunk/splunk-connect-for-snmp/docs/gettingstarted/mk8s/k8s-microk8s.md

 ```

 Install the DNS server for mk8s and configure the forwarding DNS servers.
 Replace the IP addressed below (opendns) with
-allowed values for your network:
+the allowed values for your network:

 ```bash
 microk8s enable dns:208.67.222.222,208.67.220.220